dekadekadeka/kpg/readme.md

 Show help message

 ### -p/--pattern (string)
-Choose which pattern (garter,meeting_corners_square,ribbing,seed,stockinette) you will generate.
+Choose which pattern (garter, meeting_corners_square, ribbing, seed, stockinette) you will generate.
 Default is stockinette.
 Each pattern has an explanation in the header.

 ### -r/--rows (integer)